FE8Dev/FE8RProject/FE8_arsenals.md

 ## Bow
 A bow that is also effective against horses and inflicts Seared on the enemy.
 It has a Torch effect and does half damage if it misses.
 In its last form, it has the following effect:

-Gets 5 extra attacks, but takes 70 damage after combat and enemy gets -40 for 3 turns.
+Gets 5 extra attacks, but takes 70 damage after combat and enemy gets -80 Avoid for 3 turns.

 ### Earliest access
 Warrior(from Fighter)